ObjectPascal-Community/1brc-ObjectPascal/entries/bfire/README.md

 ### UTF8 vs. Windows Terminal

 The text in the Windows Terminal console uses the system code page, which does not play well with UTF8.
-Although I tried various ways to make this work, the only reliable approach was to write the results to a file.
+The only way to match the approved result is to write the output to a file, with resulting SHA256 hash: db3d79d31b50daa8c03a1e4f2025029cb137f9971aa04129d8bca004795ae524

+If the Windows console output is redirected to a file, some characters are mangled, and the resulting SHA256 hash is:
+82411ba76c59ae765e85b497f135a8f4e68d7a14cb7c0909ba96dea0d0635a28

-For the challenge, compiling in DEBUG mode suppresses console output.
+For the challenge, compiled for LINUX, the console result will (hopefully) be correct.

 ### Execution
 ```
     Usage
-    OneBRC -h                      |  Write this help message and exit
+    bfire -h                       |  Write this help message and exit
-    OneBRC -v                      |  Write the version and exit
+    bfire -v                       |  Write the version and exit
+    bfire -i <file_1>              |  <file_1> contains Weather Data
-    OneBRC -i <file_1> -o <file_2> |  <file_1> contains Weather Data
+    bfire -i <file_1> -o <file_2>  |  <file_1> contains Weather Data
                                    |  <file_2> contains result
+    If <file_2> is not defined, result goes to CONSOLE (STDOUT)
 ```

 #### Contest Mode

-To run the challenge, compile a DEBUG version, read from the 'challenge.csv' file and write to 'results.txt' file:
+To run the challenge, read from the 'challenge.csv' file:

 ```
-C:> OneBRC -i challenge.csv -o results.txt
+C:> bfire -i challenge.csv
 ```

 ## Remarks